 Test Group Two

-Again, a powerful example of the difference charity-minded estate planners can make.
+Again, test group two gives a powerful example of the difference charity-minded estate planners can make.

-In 2014, $28.3 billion was contributed to charities through bequests in the United States.
-Imagine if everyone worked with a lawyer with a strong focus on charitable giving?
-The impact could be incredibly transformative for the nonprofit work in our communities.
+In 2017, $35.70 billion was contributed to US charities through bequests.
+Imagine if everyone worked with a lawyer with a strong focus on charitable giving!
+The impact could be incredibly transformative for the impact nonprofits can make in our communities.

 Let’s Get Started